 June 12, 2015.
 First of all, let me warn readers with a weak stomach or a particular fear of creepy crawlies: this might be a post that you’ll want to skip over.
 I’d recommend it only for those who have a strong constitution and enjoy horror films like Arachnophobia, Creepshow, or Them!
 The good news is, I don’t have a ton of photos of our infestation.
 The bad news is, the photos I do have will completely gross you out.
 Your decision.
 Read on, if you have the fortitude.

-The story begins the evening we got home from our Norwegian road trip with my sister.
+The story began the evening we got home from our Norwegian road trip with my sister.
 Doesn’t everyone dream of coming home from a lovely vacation and having at least one night of peace before the chaos of daily life reasserts itself?
 No such luck for us.
-We arrived back in Oslo on Sunday night, dumped our suitcases in the hallway, gave the kitties a snuggle, and walked into the living room … where a swarm of over 100 moths flitted erratically about in protest of the sudden appearance of bright light.
+We arrived back in Oslo on Sunday night, dumped our suitcases in the hallway, gave the kitties a snuggle, and walked into the living room … where a swarm of over 100 moths erratically flittered around the space in protest of the sudden appearance of bright light.

 Naturally, we freaked out.
 At first, we had no idea what kind of moths they were; we simply set about smacking them with a broom, standing on a ladder to reach the dimly lit recesses of the ceiling, where they seemed to like congregating.
 That’s what gave us our first clue that we weren’t dealing with your run-of-the-mill species.
 While most moths fly towards the light, these guys were intent on staying in the shadows.
 We’d encountered such behavior before, in an apartment that we’d rented years ago when we’d first married, and it was Matthew who suggested we might want to do a little research to see if we were facing the same problem.